Most of the year your yardwaste should fit in your waste cart where it will share space with your weekly garbage.

 - Christmas trees that have not been prepared for collection.

-- Place all materials at your collection point by 6AM.
+- Place your waste cart at your collection point by 6AM.

-- Leave a couple feet of space between recycling bin, garbage containers and yardwaste containers.
+- Leave three feet of space between waste and recycling carts.

 How to Prepare Other Items for Collection